You are currently viewing How to Reduce Inflammation Naturally (Nutrition, Movement, and Lifestyle Support)

 • Tea: Tulsi and Matcha are some of the best choices

-• Fermented veggies: the majority of inflammatory diseases start in your gut, as the result of an imbalanced microbiome.
-Variety is key with fermented veggies.
+• Fermented veggies: Variety is key.
 Go for diversity over quantity.
 Options include kefir, natto, kimchee, miso, tempeh, pickles, sauerkraut, and olives.

 • Medicinal mushrooms: mushrooms contain strong compounds with the natural ability to discourage inflammation and inhibit oxidative stress.
 Shiitake mushrooms are a great choice.